 See my Do Now in my Strategy folder that explains my beginning of class routines.

-As students work I walk around and monitor student work and behavior.
-Students are engaging in MP1: Make sense of problems and persevere in solving them and MP7: Look for and make use of structure.
+While groups are working, I walk around and monitor student progress and behavior.
+Students are engaging in MP1: Make sense of problems and persevere in solving them, MP2: Reason abstractly and quantitatively, MP4: Model with mathematics, and MP8: Look for and express regularity in repeated reasoning.

 If groups are struggling, I may ask one of the following questions: